latanas/moonsprite/README.md

-# Game Project "Weather Ready or Not"
+# Project "Weather Ready or Not"
 DES310 was a game development module at Abertay University.
-We worked as team "Moonsprite" to create the serious game "Weather Ready or Not".
+We worked as team "Moonsprite" to create the serious game "Weather Ready or Not" in Unity Engine.
 In this game you try help a town prepare for a dangerous storm.
 This was based on client proposal by British Red Cross.

-## Moonsprite Team
+## The Moonsprite Team
-Team Members: Atanas L - UI/UX, Animation; Dominic R - Producer, Game Designer; Emma M - Environments Design; Murray G - Character Design; Maciej W - Programming; Nicole B - Sound Fx; Vasco F - Programming.
+Atanas L - UI/UX, Animation; Dominic R - Producer, Game Designer; Emma M - Environments Design; Murray G - Character Design; Maciej W - Programming; Nicole B - Sound Fx; Vasco F - Programming.
 Academic Tutor: C Michalakos

 ## Module Description
 Individual students will be expected to contribute to their team by taking on a professional role suited to their area of study.
 As part of the module, all students will be expected to: communicate with clients and relevant stakeholders; participate in pitching and presentations; research and test technical pipelines; create project documentation and planning materials; and contribute to the iterative design and development of a final interactive prototype.

-### Aims
+### Professional Aims
 The aim of this module is to provide the student with the ability to operate professionally as a subject specialist within a multidisciplinary development team, contributing to planning, presenting, prototyping, and production.

 ### Learning Outcomes